DeafeningRoar/discord-gpt/README.md

 ## Discord Chat GPT Bot

-Discord chat bot that can use ChatGPT to reply to a given message.
+Discord chat bot that can use AI to reply to a given message.